 Stunning views at the street level

-Las Setas is an imposing structure and is an awesome sight to watch.
+Las Setas is an imposing structure and awesome sight to watch.
 At night, it is lit by colorful lights that make it appear like an alien ship.
 The street level (Level 1) houses a supermarket, Mercado de la Encarnación.
 There is a tapas restaurant in the central parasol.
 The area below the parasols is spacious and used for holding events.

 The upper levels (Levels 2 and 3) have walkways and miradors (viewing points) for visitors to experience the 360-view of the city.
 Visitors can climb and walk the paths on the upper levels and get a 360-degree view of Seville.
 Many prominent landmarks of Seville, including La Giralda, Seville Cathedral, Plaza de Espana, are visible from different vantage points.
 There are curved walkways that enable visitors to move from the elevator exit (21 meters) to the highest viewing point (28.5 meters).

 The top left image shows the Iglesia de la Anunciación (Church of the Annunciation) at the near end.
 This church is on Calle Laraña, located next to the Faculty of Fine Arts of the University of Seville.

 The tall building on the top right image is the Seville Tower, an office building with 40 floors that includes a shopping complex and a five star hotel.
 Designed by the Argentine architect César Pelli – who also designed many world’s tallest skyscrapers, including Petronas Tower in Kuala Lumpur – this elliptical-shaped building is the tallest in Andalusia.